Marvin's Maze

-Marvin's Maze is a maze game released by SNK for arcades in 1983.
+Marvin's Maze is a maze video game released by SNK for arcades in 1983.

-Plot
+Gameplay

-Marvin's Maze is a maze game where the player fight against Robonoids while trying to clear the maze of dots.
+Marvin's Maze is a maze video game where the player fights against Robonoids while trying to clear the maze of dots.
 There are two ways to finish each rack: eating up all the dots, or destroying a certain number of Robonoids (listed at the bottom of the screen).
-Two ways to destroy the Robonoids: shoot them, or remove the ground from under them at certain points of the maze (the 'Trick').
+There are two ways that the player can destroy the Robonoids: they can either shoot them, or remove the ground from under them at certain points of the maze (the 'Trick').